nsensfel/tonkadur-website/content/wyrd_v1/computation/_index.md

 ---
 This page presents all the `<Computation>`s that can be performed in Wyrd.
 `<Computation>`s do not modify the memory, but they always return a `<Value>`.
+Be careful not to modify the memory through reference when computing values.

 **Shortcut to each `<Computation>`:**
 * [`(add_text_effect {name: String} {parameters: <Computation> List} {values: <Computation> list})`](#add_text_effect)